JFLarvoire/SysToolsLib/C/README.md

 Quick guide for rebuilding everything in Linux
 ----------------------------------------------

-1. Download both the MsvcLibX and SRC folders into a $WORKDIR directory.
+1. Download the whole SysToolsLib C folder contents into a $WORKDIR directory.

-2. Copy MsvcLibX debug macros to another directory in your C_INCLUDE_PATH.

-   Example if you *don't* have a C_INCLUDE_PATH defined yet:

-        mkdir ~/include
-        cp $WORKDIR/MsvcLibX/include/debugm.h ~/include
-        export C_INCLUDE_PATH=~/include

-   Note: Do not attempt to point C_INCLUDE_PATH at $WORKDIR/MsvcLibX/include, as this directory
-         contains other include files for Windows that conflict with homonyms in Linux.

-3. Go to the SRC directory and rebuild all tools.
+2. Rebuild everything

+        cd $WORKDIR
+        make

+### Individual components can be built separately if desired

+1. Rebuild the SysLib library

+        cd $WORKDIR/SysLib
+        make

+2. Rebuild all C tools.

         cd $WORKDIR/SRC
-        chmod +x configure
-        ./configure
         make